 It is important to remember that data from the first area can be utilized and interpreted differently by different people and Skousen's second area work does not contain inevitable conclusions, though they deserve close attention.
 Brant Gardner, for example, calls into question some of Skousen's conclusions in the second area, though he makes much use of Skousen's first area in his commentary on the Book of Mormon, Second Witness.10

 The image combines the cover of Skousen's forthcoming book with the Title Page of the first edition of the Book of Mormon.
 The scan of the original page comes from John Hajicek's high-resolution full scan of a first edition found at inephi.com.
-Daniel C. Peterson of FARMS reports that Skousen's last part of the series will soon come to pass.
-For the other volumes see the Neal A. Maxwell Institute publications site here.
-The very absence of such a rigorous text until now single-handedly calls into question the validity of all so-called "wordprint" studies (those that argue for and against "ancient" and/or multiple authorship of the Book of Mormon.
+I think the absence of such a rigorous text until now single-handedly calls into question the validity of wordprint studies (those that argue for and against "ancient" and/or multiple authorship of the Book of Mormon.
 A good primer on such studies is John B. Archer, John L. Hilton, and G. Bruce Schaalje, "Comparative Power of Three Author-Attribution Techniques for Differentiating Authors," Journal of Book of Mormon Studies, 6:1.
 See also BHodges, "A New Book of Mormon Wordprint Analysis," LifeOnGoldPlates.com, Dec.
 8, 2008.
-Frankly I am astounded that the authors of the most recent wordprint study didn't even mention Skousen's name or make use of the critical text he has heretofore published with FARMS.
+The authors of the most recent wordprint study didn't mention Skousen or make use of the critical text he's been publishing with FARMS.

 See Royal Skousen, "Towards a Critical Edition of the Book of Mormon," BYU Studies 30:1 (1990), 41.
 For a great interview with Skousen after he began the project see "12 Answers From Royal Skousen," TimesandSeasons.org, Oct.
 13, 2004.